Jigsaw

 Group Chats

+Jigsaw Group Chats are for young people between 12 and 25 living in Ireland.
 Group chats are safe spaces where you can talk to your peers about what you are going through.
-It is an opportunity for you to be supported and support people that are going through similar situations.
-These group chats are facilitated by a clinician.
+It is an opportunity for you to be supported and support people who are going through similar situations.
+A clinician facilitates these group chats.

 Register via the Jigsaw Live Chat portal anonymously.

-• Group chat guidelines
+Group chat guidelines

 To create a safe and supportive environment, bear the following in mind:

-• Your words matter: talk to people kindly and with respect.
+Your words matter: talk to people kindly and with respect.
 You might not always agree with someone’s views, and that’s OK.
 Make sure to share your own thoughts without belittling someone else’s.

-• Think about the language you use.
+Think about the language you use.
 Avoid offensive, sexually explicit or discriminatory comments.

-• We want to maintain everyone’s privacy.
+We want to maintain everyone’s privacy.
 Don’t use real names, contact details or share anything that could identify you.
 This could be names of friends or school etc.

-• Please do not share links to other websites in the chat.
+Please do not share links to other websites in the chat.

-• You are welcome because you are you.
+You are welcome because you are you.
 You don’t need to pretend to be someone else, we appreciate your honesty and openness.

-Certain topics are sensitive and best discussed one to one.
 They may spark memories, feelings or emotions that are difficult for you or others.
 We ask you don’t discuss these topics during the group chats.

 *Although if any of the following situations are relevant to you, make sure to talk about your experiences with someone you trust.